-The Medford Water Commission's (MWC's) top priority is providing drinking water of the highest quality to its customers.
+Medford Water's top priority is providing drinking water of the highest quality to its customers.

-Big Butte Springs (BBS) have been the MWC’s primary source of drinking water since 1927.
+Big Butte Springs (BBS) has been our primary source of drinking water since 1927.
 Providing 26.4 million gallons of water per day (mgd), the springs are one of the community’s most valuable and significant resources.

 The springs discharge water of exceptional quality.
 It is consistently cold and clear with natural chemical and physical characteristics, which place this source in a "pristine" classification.
 No man-made contaminants have ever been detected in the spring’s water.
 The water is low in turbidity, has an average temperature of 43 degrees F. It requires no filtration or treatment other than disinfection, which is accomplished with chlorination on-site.
 The current state-of-the-art treatment facility was completed in 1993.
 Spring flows are collected underground and never see the light of day until emerging from customers’ taps.